bdurand/sidekiq-encrypted_args/README.md

 end
 ```

-The encryption key will default to the value in the `SIDEKIQ_ENCRYPTED_ARGS_SECRET` envrionment variable.
+However, you can also just call `Sidekiq::EncryptedArgs.configure!` to add the middleware to both Sidkiq middleware stacks.

-You can also call `Sidekiq::EncryptedArgs.configure!` to add the middleware to the stacks.
-The disadvantage of this, however, is that you lose control over where in the stack the middleware is added.
-In many cases this is fine, but if you have have other middleware that reads teh arguments, you may need to make sure the encryption middlewares appear in a specific spot in the stack.
-Until the middlewares have been run, the job arguments will be encrypted/decrypted.
+If the secret is not set, it will default to the value in the `SIDEKIQ_ENCRYPTED_ARGS_SECRET` envrionment variable.
+If this variable is not set, job arguments will not be encrypted.

 ## Worker Configuration